some-avail/TextOverlapFinder/README.md

 etc.

+### Done

+- write results to files.

 ### Future

 Future-plans:
 - implement a command-structure with options.
-- write results to files.
+- deliver executables.